zonemaster/zonemaster/docs/internal/maintenance/Instructions-for-translators.md

   ```

 * When the update of all *msgstr* is complete run the `tidy-po` command to
-  create a consistent formatation of the PO file.
+  create a consistent formatting of the PO file.
 Do this again if you do
   further updates.

   ```